-A state of the model is an assignment of values to a set of state variables.
-These variables (and also instances of modules) are declared by the notation:
+A state of the model is an assignment of values to a set of state and frozen variables.
+State variables (and also instances of modules) are declared by the notation:

 A variable declaration specifies the identifier of the variables and its type.
 A variable can take the values only from the domain of its type.
 In particular, a variable of a enumeration type may take only the values enumerated in the type specifier of the declaration.